 About Me

-I’m actively engaged in legislative and service work that builds on my scholarship.
-As an affiliated researcher and Legislative & Policy Director at the Clinic to End Tech Abuse at Cornell University, I lead the organization’s advocacy efforts and advise federal and state legislators on laws to protect survivors of abuse.
-For example, I testified as an expert witness before the U.S. House of Representatives subcommittee on Communications and Technology in support of the Safe Connections Act, providing feedback on the bill as it progressed through both chambers of Congress.
-I also serve on the board of directors for Project Safe, a nonprofit working in and around Athens to tackle domestic violence.
+I’m actively engaged in service work that builds on my research.
+As Legislative & Policy Director at Cornell’s Clinic to End Tech Abuse, I advise legislators and companies on measures to protect survivors of abuse.
+For example, I have provided expert testimony before committees in the U.S. Congress and the Massachusetts Legislature, as well as feedback on drafting various federal and state bills.
+I also serve on the board of directors for Project Safe, a nonprofit working to tackle domestic violence throughout Georgia.

 Raised in a Lebanese-British family, I spent most of my childhood in England and France.
 After earning my undergraduate degree in International Relations from the University of St Andrews in Scotland, I moved to the United States to attend Emory University as a Bobby Jones Scholar.
 I received my J.D. magna cum laude from the University of Michigan, where I served as executive editor of the Michigan Law Review, was inducted into the Order of the Coif, and won the Henry M. Bates Award — the school’s highest honor.
 I then earned my Ph.D. in Law from Yale Law School, where I was a Mellon Fellow.

-If you’re interested in learning more about my work, please send me an email, read my scholarship on SSRN, or follow me on Twitter.
+If you’re interested in learning more about my work, please email me or read my scholarship on SSRN.

 Next